e-sushi/su/docs/docs.md

 // error: too many elements in valued tuple initializer of Player
 player: Player = (100, 50, 0, 0);
 ```
-This is not limited to variable initializion, a valued tuple may be used in any context where a value is expected:
+This is not limited to variable initialization, a valued tuple may be used in any context where a value is expected:
 ```
 kill_player :: (p: Player) -> void {...}